 For PassTime, compliance has always been an important part of our business.
 From its early days to today, the company has worked diligently to educate national and local government regulators, consumer advocates, dealers, finance companies and consumers on the functionality and consumer benefits of GPS and Payment Assurance devices.

-PassTime, an industry leader in GPS tracking and Automated Technology Solutions, created began marketing the first industry Payment Assurant or also known as code-based product, with no GPS, in 1997.
+PassTime, an industry leader in GPS Tracking and Automated Technology Solutions, began marketing the first industry Payment Assurance technology in 1997.
 At that time, 70-80% of the market was held by two payment assurance device companies, PassTime and On-Time.
-PassTime began working on the industries first Payment Assurance consumer disclosures, in late 1998.
+Within a year, PassTime began working on the industry’s first Payment Assurance consumer disclosures, in late 1998.

 PassTime, an industry leader in device compliance and device disclosure, has teamed with Hudson Cook, one of the nation’s most highly regarded law practices in the area of consumer financial services law, to create the first available training in payment assurance and GPS device compliance.

 PassTime has a full time compliance officer and CFPB Service Provider documentation.
-In the April 2013 CFPB bulletin reiterated the Bureau’s expectation that supervised financial institutions have an effective process for managing the risks of service provider relationships.
+The April 2013 CFPB bulletin reiterated the Bureau’s expectation that supervised financial institutions have an effective process for managing the risks of service provider relationships.

 - Do have written policies and procedures for the use of the devices, including (but not limited to) the bullet points listed below.

 - Do fully disclose to the customer that the device is on the vehicle as a condition of financing, how the device works, and optional emergency procedures.